Deeprajshrivastav/EMI-calculator/README.md

 # EMI-calculator
-A program that calculate the EMI of loan amount
+A program that calculate the EMI of loan amount.